huaweicloud/terraform-provider-huaweicloud/docs/data-sources/sfs_file_system.md

 In addition to all arguments above, the following attributes are exported:

 * `availability_zone` - The availability zone name.

+* `description` - The description of the shared file system.

+* `state` - The state of the shared file system.

 * `size` - The size (GB) of the shared file system.